WPHT: Early years

-The station first began broadcasting as WCAU in May 1922.
+The station first began broadcasting as WCAU on May 1, 1922.
 It was a 250-watt station operating out of electrician William Durham's home at 19th and Market Streets.
 It is Philadelphia's third-oldest radio station, having signed on two months after WIP (now WTEL) and WFIL.
 In 1924, WCAU was sold to law partners Ike Levy and Daniel Murphy.
 Murphy later bowed out in favor of Ike's brother, Leon, a local dentist.

 The station began its long association with CBS in 1927, when it was one of 16 charter network affiliates of the Columbia Phonographic Broadcasting System, a network airing CBS' first program on September 18, 1927.
 The network struggled to find advertisers, however, and William S. Paley, who had previously purchased time on the station for an entertainment program promoting his family's La Palina cigars, bought the network with $500,000 of his family's money and renamed it the Columbia Broadcasting System.

 Actor Paul Douglas began his career at WCAU, where he worked as an announcer and sportscaster from 1928 to 1934.